MarySalemme/chatbot-rails/README.md

 So that nobody can modify the game after I've done
 I want to be able to sign out of my account
 ```

+- Game model to allow the admin to see the full tree
+- Create, edit and delete a bot response